Should I get traveler’s insurance to travel to Peru?

 Is the price to climb Huayna Picchu mountain included in my trek price?
 Will the guide be climbing Huayna Picchu with me?

 The guide will not be hiking Huayna Picchu mountain with the trekkers.
-The exception so this is for the Action Luxury 5 day Inca Trail.
+The exception so this is for the 2 day Machu Picchu tour by train.

 Are Inca trail permits available for the month I want to visit?

 The maximum number of Inca Trail permits per day is 500.
 This number includes both trekkers and support staff.
 In general this number is broken down into 300 porters and 200 trekkers.

 You can click on the links below to see if permits are still available for the month you want to visit.